NL33/electron-git/znext.md

 --don't overcomplicate it.
 Start with github: and more or less just take the github commands and make it easier to run them.
 --add ability to add readme (just creating an md doc)

-# make it easy to show and hide the main screen
---icon on the right to show the main screen

 # add moments of elevation
 --these buttons can be across the header. nice to leave it simple for now--so 2 or 3 buttons tops. breathe big.
 Gratitude notes.
 Especially to keep things simple for my building and not to overcomplicate.
 The idea is these are things I would like to do while I am working, and these are touches to add personality--make my work actually elevating.